godotengine/godot-docs/learning/step_by_step/scenes_and_nodes.rst

 .. image:: /img/project_manager.png

 To create a new project, the "New Project" option must be used.
-Choose and create a path for the project and specify the project name:
+Choose and create a path for the project, and specify the project name:

 .. image:: /img/create_new_project.png